Top 5 Health Concerns for Seniors

 • Obesity: Obesity can increase the workload of the heart and blood vessels, as well as the risk of diabetes, high blood pressure, and high cholesterol.

-• Physical inactivity: Physical inactivity can weaken the heart and blood vessels, as well as increase the risk of obesity, diabetes, high blood pressure, and high cholesterol.
+• Physical inactivity: Physical inactivity can weaken the heart and blood vessels and increase the risk of obesity, diabetes, high blood pressure, and high cholesterol.

 • Stress: Stress can trigger the release of hormones that raise blood pressure and heart rate and cause inflammation and oxidative stress that damage the heart and blood vessels.